A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 - Blogging (niche websites) – It takes a lot of work at first, but the rewards make it worth it.
 One of the advantages of investing your time and money into a blogging business is that blogs can be great sources of passive income.
 That should “passive income” (in quotes) because nothing is every fully passive.
 However, a monetized blog that gets traffic is a digital asset that perfectly compliments the digital nomad lifestyle.

 - Social Media Manager – Almost every business wants to be on social media.
 Almost everyone lacks the time and energy to invest in building and maintaining social accounts.
 If you’re a social media expert and you have systems in place for managing multiple accounts, there’s a huge market for social media managers.
-One place to start is Upwork but there’s no reason why you can’t just reach out to businesses that are doing it all wrong.
+One place to start looking for work is Upwork but there’s no reason why you can’t just reach out to businesses that are doing it all wrong.
 You might have a better chance of closing the deal with these business owners.

 Building your own business online might involve a combination of all of the above.
 Running a business online is the dream of many and can be the quickest way to financial freedom.
 It’s also the riskiest way to go out on your own.
 The general advice is to have a business that makes money before you set out on your travels.
 Then again, following rules is not the way of digital nomadism.